top of page

 Kong Toys - Essential for keeping pup busy, happy and mentally stimulated whilst training.
 Fill them with their favourite mushed up treats and food, stick them in the freezer, take them out for pup when you need them, hours of fun!

-Don't forget car boot waterproof liners and boot grille/guard (to ensure you're road legal), or car seat covers and seatbelts (please note, you will need to purchase a harness for your puppy if you are using one of these as the clip on the seatbelt needs to attach to the harness and not your pup’s collar, as this could cause severe injury to pup’s neck).
 We do not allow pups to travel home on pick-up day if they are not secured safely and legally in your car.
 That means no passengers holding pup on their knees, dropping them into a cardboard box or popping pup into a car bed without being properly fastened in for the journey.

 The Highway Code states: